Elements-Agency/benjaminjyoung/content/story/howards-hills/index.md

     - Featured in ActLoCLE's Featured Artist.
     - Featured in the 2025 New Artist Showcase at The Hub Art Factory in Canton, Ohio.
     - Featured in Massillon Community Arts Council's Featured Artist.
+    - Featured in the 2026 Stark County Fair
+    - 2nd Place in the 2026 Stark County Fair for Watercolor Landscape

 collection: Back In The Light
 ---